 Disposing Solid Waste

-Solid wastes, trash and recyclables are the most common types of waste in the healthcare industry.
-These include things like non-contaminated PPE, which end up in a landfill, or packaging materials, which often end up at a recycling facility.
+Solid wastes, trash, and recyclables are the most common types of waste in the healthcare industry.
+These include non-contaminated PPE, which end up in a landfill, or packaging materials, which often end up at a recycling facility.

 You should work closely with your waste hauler and disposal facility to determine how to evaluate, profile and deliver solid waste generated at your facility.

 Infectious, radiological, hazardous, or universal wastes are not classified as solid wastes.
 They must first be sent to licensed facilities for treatment before disposal.